Professionals in a networking event setting

 Credit Hours: 3

-The course focuses on the essentials of core business functions with an emphasis on integrating applied business statistics, economics, financial accounting, and corporate finance.
+Covers the essentials of core business functions with an emphasis on integrating applied business statistics, economics, financial accounting and corporate finance.
 This course ensures that students have the required business acumen to succeed in the graduate business core.

 Duration: 7 Weeks weeks